Skip to content

 Other

-Registration is appreciated but not mandatory.
-Contact ETN Coordinator, Caroline Kajorinne:
+RSVP’s are appreciated but not mandatory and can be sent to ETN Coordinator, Caroline Kajorinne: empowerthenorth@lspc.ca

 Do you feel that the health care and emergency services work force has “recovered” since facing the demands of the COVID-19 pandemic?
 What would meaningful recovery or resilience look like for you over the next few years?
 Empower the North (ETN) invites health care professionals and people working in emergency services to participate in an online community dialogue on Friday, November 14th from noon-1pm.
 Join us to share stories of resilience and challenges faced due to the lingering impacts the pandemic has on your daily front-line work.